cirruselli/MS4-Django-Ellis/README.md

 shades in light green when hovered over.

 **Sign out**
 This is the button the shopper click when they want to sign out from their profile.
-It shades in light green when hovered over.
 The "Sign out" button is dark green and shades in light green when hovered over.
 The "Cancel" button is white and shades in dark green when hovered over.

 **Bag**
 The bag displays the products that will be purchased and also the quantity which can be changed.
 The "Checkout" button is dark green and shades in light green when hovered over.

 - ### Existing Features
-    - Landing page - allows users to enter the site  to start shopping via "Shop Now" button.
+    - **Landing page** - allows users to enter the site to start shopping via "Shop Now" button.
-    - All products page - Shows all products by price, rating, name or category
+    - **All products page** - can display all products by price, rating, name or category
-    - Products pages - each individual page with products on them
+    - **Products pages** - each individual page with products on them
-    - Product details - displays one product and its details
+    - **Product details** - displays one product and its details
-    - Sign up -click here to register to the page.
+    - **Sign up** -click here to register to the page.
-    - Sign in - click here when you have a registered account and want to log in to the site.
+    - **Sign in** - click here when you have a registered account and want to log in to the site.
-    - My profile - the shopper can fill out the form to set their personal information.
+    - **My profile** - the shopper can fill out the form to set their personal information.
 The page displays the order information.
-    - Sign out - click here when you want to log out from your profile.
+    - **Sign out** - click here when you want to log out from your profile.
-    - Bag - displays the products and quantity that will be purchased
+    - **Bag** - displays the products and quantity that will be purchased

 - ### Features Left to Implement
     - contact page